idio-lang/DIPS/idio-source/implementing-idio/compound-types/structures.rst

 yet.)

-However, where we can inherit, then, for both the structure type and the structure instance the array of fields (names or values) is the collection of all inherited fields.
+However, where we can inherit, then, for both the structure type and the structure instance the array of fields (symbols or values respectively) is the collection of all inherited fields.
 So, the structure type for ``^rt-hash-key-not-found-error`` will have four field names in its structure, the combination of the three it has inherited plus the one defined for itself.
 Correspondingly, an instance of that type will have four values.

 Implementation
 ==============